Don't Tell Me No: Release and critical reception

 Though Benjamin Orr sings lead vocals on "Don't Tell Me No," Record World said that "A steamroller rhythm section has its own way here while steaming guitars and Ric Ocasek's trademark vocal detachment ride high."
 Billboard chose it as a "recommended" pick.
 Los Angeles Times critic Steve Pond praised the "insinuating hook."
 Muncie Star reviewer Kim Terverbaugh said that "David Robinson's drums perfectly punctuate 'Don't Tell Me No' with its multi-textured vocals."
 Saginaw News critic Nancy Kuharevicz felt that in the song, Ocasek "plays the petulant adolescent, alternately pleading with and demanding of the girl of his dreams, without much apparent effect."
 Kuharevicz also felt that with the "sneering vocal", the singer seems to thumb his nose at the group's fans.

 B-side

-The song's B-side titled "Don't Go to Pieces", which was also the B-side to "Gimme Some Slack", includes rare backing vocals from lead guitarist Elliot Easton and keyboardist Greg Hawkes singing "You can make the switch, you can have your wish", followed by the band joining and singing the chorus "don't go to pieces, b-b-b-baby."
+The song's B-side titled "Don't Go to Pieces", was also the B-side to "Gimme Some Slack".
+It includes rare backing vocals from lead guitarist Elliot Easton and keyboardist Greg Hawkes singing "You can make the switch, you can have your wish", followed by the band joining and singing the chorus "don't go to pieces, b-b-b-baby."

 Swanson rated it as the 8th best Benjamin Orr Cars song, calling it "the best, yet least known, Cars song" and praising the "catchy guitar riff" and Orr's bass guitar part.